Melbourne Park, Australia

 Contractors involved with Margaret Court Arena redevelopment

-A joint venture of NH Architecture and Populous was selected by the Victorian government to design the redevelopment of the arena in December 2011.
+A joint venture (JV) of NH Architecture and Populous was selected by the Victorian government to design the redevelopment of the arena in December 2011.
 Aurecon and its sub-consultant Walter P Moore designed the retractable roof solution in collaboration with the architects.

 Lend Lease was the managing contractor for the project.
 Aurecon was contracted to provide structural, civil, building and engineering services for the project.